By Connie Haag (born in Germany, native German speaker who has lived in all three DACH countries).

 Corporate gift-giving is not common in DACH.
 Bribery prevention legislation and the growing recognition of the importance of ethics in the conduct of all business, mean that, in this region, you run a significant risk if you introduce gift-giving to the tactics of your PR strategy.
 Do not try to present an editor with a special bottle of wine, or even a flight to an event you are present at.
 It is likely to be seen as trying to influence this person and could result in embarrassment or possibly a short lecture.
 In general, it is best avoided altogether.

 I hope you enjoyed part 1 of my Insights for successful PR in the DACH region.
-Watch this space for part 2!
+For part 2 please click here!